First Trump-Trudeau meeting expected 'very soon'

 “The two underlined the importance of the Canada-U.S. bilateral relationship, including mutually beneficial trade and economic ties.
 Both highlighted the progress of recent preclearance measures, as well as the need for a safe and secure border that does not impede the smooth flow of goods and people,” the Department of Foreign Affairs said in an statement.
 “The Minister and Secretary noted the importance of open channels of communication between Canada and the United States, and the two agreed to meet as soon as possible.”

-Ms. Freeland and Mr. Trudeau’s senior advisers have held meetings and phone conversations with key players in the Trump administration, including Commerce Secretary-designate Wilbur Ross, who has been put in charge of U.S. trade policy, as well as Jared Kushner, the President’s son-in-law, and Mr. Trump’s chief adviser Steven Bannon.
+Ms. Freeland and Mr. Trudeau’s senior advisers have held meetings and phone conversations with key players in the Trump administration, including Commerce Secretary-designate Wilbur Ross, who has been put in charge of U.S. trade policy, as well as Jared Kushner, the President’s son-in-law, and Mr. Trump’s chief adviser Stephen Bannon.

 Mr. Ross, a billionaire turnaround specialist, has said every aspect of the North American free-trade agreement will be on the negotiating table, and any final agreement should contain an automatic measure to reopen the deal later to address further issues.